HashDash Logo

 There's much to understand about vaporizers, but this chapter will give you a kickstart.
 Here’s what we learned in our Vaporizers chapter:

-• However, consuming concentrates wasn’t always safe.
+• Consuming concentrates wasn’t always safe.

 • One of the first methods of consuming hash was to dangerously use ‘hot knives,’ which heated kitchen knives on a stove and used them to light the concentrate.